fbrausse/smlp/utils/poly/README.md

   -T THRESHS   instead of on an interval perform binary search among the
                thresholds in the comma-separated list THRESHS; overrides -R and -P
+  -v[LOGLVL]   increases the verbosity of all modules or sets it as specified in
+               LOGLVL: comma-separated list of entries of the form [MODULE=]LVL where LVL is one of none, error, warn, info, note, debug; see below for values of the optional MODULE to restrict the level to;
+               if LOGLVL is given, there must not be a space between it and '-v' [note]
   -V           display version information

 The DOMAIN is a text file containing the bounds for all variables in the